 To make your way to the starting point, catch bus number 6, 41A, 76, 63, or 66 to Wong Nai Chung Reservoir Park bus stop.
 Once you alight at the Sinopec gas station, walk up the short flight of steps that go up to Tai Tam Reservoir Road.
 And finally, walk towards the sign for Celestial Garden, 5 Repulse Bay Road.

 The Initial Paved Section

 Take the path behind the wall with the Celestial Garden sign.
 Continue walking along the wall till you see the sign for Tsz Lo Lan Shan Path.

-The first 2 kms of the path is paved and shaded.
-It twists and turns, and often times feels uneventful.
+The first 2 km of the path is paved and shaded.
+It twists and turns, and often feels uneventful.
 But there are a few vantage points from where you get clear views of Mount Nicholson, Wong Chuk Hang, and Deep Water Bay.
 However soon after, the path gets engulfed in a canopy of trees and the views disappear.

 The path crosses multiple river beds, which I can only assume are some form of catch-water system for Violet Hill.
 And as there is a drain that runs along the path, it gives my theory more credibility.